Skip to content

 scorer = MulticlassScorer(estimator)

-Example 4: Multioutput Scorer (Multi-label)
+Example 4a: Multioutput Scorer (Multi-label binary classification)

 from xgboost import XGBClassifier